kaiyahull/UFOs/README.md

 The purpose of this analysis is to create a webpage that presents a table of alien sightings from a data.js file.
 The dynamic webpage is built using JavaScript, D3 Javascript library, and HTML.
 The functionality allows users to filter the sightings by date, city, state, country, and shape.

 ## Results
-The website is user-friendly and intuitive to use.
+The webpage is user-friendly and intuitive to use.
 Users enter their desired filter criteria into one or multiple of the input boxes.
-The filtered table is then displayed after the user hits `enter`.
+The filtered table is then displayed after the user hits enter.

 The user is presented with a webpage displaying the entire table and input boxes with placeholders showing examples of how to enter the filter criteria.
 <img src="images/filter_empty.png">